How to Get Rid of a Virus on a Windows PC

 Advertisement

 Antivirus software is practically a requirement for anyone using the Windows operating system.
-While it's true you can avoid computer viruses if you practice safe habits, the truth is that the people who write computer viruses are always looking for new ways to infect machines.
-There are several different antivirus programs on the market -- some are free and some you have to purchase.
-Keep in mind that free versions often lack some of the nicer features you'll find in commercial products.
+While it's true you can avoid computer viruses if you practice safe habits, the truth is that the people who create malicious apps and programs are always looking for new ways to infect computer systems.

 Advertisement

 Many antivirus programs will attempt to remove or isolate malware for you.
 You may have to select an option and confirm that you want the antivirus software to tackle the malware.
-For most users, this is the best option -- it can be tricky removing malware on your own.
+For most users, this is the best option; it can be tricky removing malware on your own.

 Advertisement